emqx/emqx-docs/en_US/durability/durability_introduction.md

 However, there are some drawbacks:

-- Session data is lost when the EMQX node hosting the session stops or restarts, due to the volatility of RAM.
+- Session data is lost when the EMQX node hosting the session stops or restarts.
-- Undelivered messages are stored in a memory queue, with a limit to prevent memory exhaustion.
-New messages are discarded when this limit is reached, leading to potential message loss.
+- Undelivered messages are stored in the session's memory queue, increasing memory footprint of the broker.
+- EMQX imposes a limit on the size of the memory queue to prevent memory exhaustion.
+New messages are discarded when this limit is reached, leading to potential message loss of undelivered messages.

 #### Durable Storage

 Introduced in EMQX v5.7.0, the durable session implementation stores session state and messages routed to the durable sessions on disk.
 This feature is disabled by default and can be enabled by setting the `durable_sessions.enable` configuration parameter to `true`.

 When a durable session subscribes to a topic filter, EMQX marks the topics matching that filter as "durable."
 This ensures that, in addition to routing MQTT PUBLISH messages from these topics to regular sessions, the broker also saves these messages to the durable storage called `messages`.
-It's important to note that the protocol used to dispatch messages depends on the durability of the subscriber rather than the publisher.
+It's important to note that message dispatch protocol depends on the durability of the subscriber's session rather than the publisher's.

 Each durable MQTT message is stored exactly once on each replica, regardless of the number of subscribing durable sessions or their connection status.
 This ensures efficient message fan-out and minimizes disk writes.